JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 ### Import modules

-If a C library has a Clang module, use the `modules` property to specify the module that should be imported:
+If an Objective-C library has a Clang module, use the `modules` property to specify the module that should be imported:

 ```none
 modules = UIKit